EdTech Trends 2023

 Mobile Learning

-Emerging interactive technologies such as augmented reality, virtual reality, and artificial intelligence are going to play a crucial role in shaping the mobile learning market in 2023.
+The mobile learning market size is going to reach $155 billion by 2026.
+Interactive technologies such as augmented reality, virtual reality, and artificial intelligence are going to play a crucial role in shaping the mobile learning market in 2023.
 To illustrate how advanced technologies work for mobile learning, let’s look at Hatch Kids, a platform for teaching coding.
 It offers students to build AR and 3D games, and interactive VR environments from a smartphone.

-What Is the Future of Education Technology?
+Final Thoughts: What Is the Future of Education Technology?

 8allocate team will have your back